jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 ``[]``, etc…) have linear constructors.
 We also make the constructor of primitive tuples ``(,)`` linear in their arguments.

-With the GADT syntax, multiplicity of the arrows is honored:
+With the GADT syntax, multiplicity of the arrows is honoured:

 ::

   data Foo2 where
     Bar2 :: A ->.
 B -> C

-then ``Bar2 :: A ->.
-B -> C``
+means that ``Bar2 :: A ->.
+B -> C``.

 The definition of consuming a value in a data type exactly once must be refined to take the multiplicities of fields into account:

-- Consuming a value in a datatype exactly once means evaluating it to head normal form and consuming its *linear* fields exactly once
+- Consuming a value in a datatype exactly once means evaluating it to head normal form and consuming its *linear* fields exactly once.

-When pattern macthing a linear argument, linear fields are introduced as linear variables, and unrestricted fields as unrestricted
+When pattern matching a linear argument, linear fields are introduced as linear variables, and unrestricted fields as unrestricted
 variables: